 More than Tastes & Smells

 Meredith Curtis, homeschooling mom & worship leader, is married to her college sweetheart.
-She is blessed with 5 amazing children and an awesome church family!
+She is blessed with 5 amazing children, 3 adorable grandchildren, and an awesome church family!